-Over the past couple of years, I’ve had a lot of inquiries from readers and clients about the Four Seasons properties in Hawaii.
+Over the past few years I’ve had a lot of inquiries from readers and clients about the Four Seasons properties in Hawaii.

 Of all the Four Seasons properties, I receive the most emails and make the most bookings at the Four Seasons resorts currently operating in the Hawaiian Islands: Four Seasons Hualalai (on The Big Island, Hawaii), Four Seasons Lanai, Four Seasons Maui at Wailea, and the Four Seasons Oahu at Ko Olina.

 I’ve written in the past about the Four Seasons Preferred Partner program, which is a fantastic way to maximize value when staying at any Four Seasons hotel or resort.
 Four Seasons properties are largely expensive, especially their resorts in Hawaii, which is why it’s a no-brainer to book my clients through Four Seasons Preferred Partner, which offers perks like daily breakfast, room upgrades, and resort credits at no additional cost.

 Four Seasons Preferred Partner also allows affiliated Travel Advisors to combines these perks with ongoing promotions like fourth or fifth night free, daily resort credits, and unlimited golf to help my clients get the most out of their stay.
 This makes Four Seasons Preferred Partner unique compared to similar programs from other hotel brands, which don’t allow you to combine these perks with promotions.

 If you already have an existing booking with Four Seasons it may even be possible to add these benefits, so feel free to send me an email ([email protected]) and I can look into it.